cyham/picoctf2022-writeup/100/patchme-py/README.md

         print("Welcome back... your flag, user:")
 ```

-Step 4: Reconstruct the string there 'ak98' onwards
+Step 4: Reconstruct the string from 'ak98' onwards

 Flagtime :boom: